 Some marketing channels will tolerate, or even welcome multiple shares in a day.
-Mike Allton shared, in a recent post, which channels work well for multiple posts or reposts in a single day.
 Email isn’t one of these channels.

 Email marketing is a great way to reach your audience.
 You can segment your lists and personalize your messages.
 Email marketing is easy to track, test and tweak.
 Email feels, oddly, like old-school technology, but it can still have a very important place in your marketing plan.
 If you use tricks, however, your email recipients won’t be forgiving and you’ll end up in the trash, or worse, flagged as spam.